NsSuraj-01/Code-here/README.md

 Instructions

-	1. Fork this repository to start working on the problem.
+	1.	start working on the problem.
 	2. Implement your solution.
-	3. Submit your solution by creating a pull request to this repository.
+	3. Submit your solution by pushing your code to this repository.